-In order to identify potential new customers, you first must understand who your customers are as well as key demographics.
+In order to identify potential new customers, you must first understand who your customers are.
+You will also need to know key demographics.

 - Who will use your product or service?